vignettist/vignettist.github.io/_posts/2016-10-05-analyzing-images-social-interest.markdown

 <img src="/images/fulls/social-interest/aspect.png" class="chart image">

-Like some of the graphs above, this is a box-plot with the means marked by stars.
-I have also plotted the 5/95% confidence intervals on the means (calculated by 1.96 x standard error) with gray 'X's.
+Like many of the graphs above, this is a box-plot with the means marked by stars.
+I have also plotted the 5/95% confidence intervals on the means (calculated by $$1.96\times$$ standard error) with gray 'X's.

 I have a hypothesis for this aspect ratio dependence: the use of a square-crop indicates that the person who took the photo excercised more care than average in the process of choosing subject matter, framing a photography, and editing the image.
 Someone who square-crops images might be someone who takes an interest in "social interest."